Search

 }Next steps

-- Full-text Search -- keyword search, fuzzy matching, phrase search, and BM25 ranking.
+- Full-text Search — keyword search, fuzzy matching, text matching, and BM25 ranking.